CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 ![Auto (machine) translated county website]({{ site.baseurl }}/assets/images/county-machine-menu.png)

-This is the page the feature is offered on:
+This is the featured and passively translated page:

  ![county website with translation offering]({{ site.baseurl }}/assets/images/county-machine-option-sink.png)

-This should be our clue to indicate a drop-in list.
+The following should be our clue to indicate a drop-in list.

 ![count website with translation offering showing over 30 language options ]({{site.baseurl}}/assets/images/county-machine-list.jpg)